Legally Blonde: Plot

 California University of Los Angeles sorority president Elle Woods is taken to a restaurant by her boyfriend, Warner Huntington III.
 She expects a proposal, but he breaks up with her instead.
 Intending to become a successful senator, he believes Elle is not "serious" enough for that life.
+He tells her that his family has five generations of U.S. Senators and that his brother, a student at Yale Law School, is engaged to a woman from the Vanderbilt family.

 Elle assumes she can win Warner back by achieving the same things.
-After months of studying, Elle scores a 179 on the Law School Admission Test.
+After months of studying, Elle scores a near-perfect 179 on the LSAT.
 With that and her 4.0 GPA, she is accepted to Harvard Law School, which Warner will also attend.

-During the first semester, Elle discovers that her personality completely contrasts her distrusting East Coast classmates.
+During the first semester, Elle discovers that her personality completely contrasts with those of her distrusting East Coast classmates.
 Elle learns of Warner's engagement to his previous girlfriend, Vivian Kensington, and befriends local manicurist Paulette Bonafonté.
 Later, as Elle tells Warner she intends to apply for one of her professor's internships, he says she is not smart enough.
 Realizing that Warner will neither take her back nor take her seriously, Elle determines to demonstrate her understanding of the subject.

-The following semester, Harvard's most respected teacher, Aaron Callahan, hires some first-year interns, including Elle, Warner, and Vivian, to assist in a high-profile case involving prominent fitness instructor Brooke Windham, one of Elle's role models.
-Accused of murdering her husband, Brooke is unwilling to publicly reveal her alibi, but tells Elle she was secretly having liposuction at the time, which Elle promises not to disclose.
-Vivian gains new respect for Elle.
+The following semester, Harvard's most respected teacher, Aaron Callahan, hires some first-year interns, including Elle, Warner, and Vivian, to assist in a high-profile case.
+It involves prominent fitness instructor Brooke Windham, one of Elle's role models and a fellow alumna of her sorority.
+Accused of murdering her husband, Brooke is unwilling to publicly reveal her alibi.

+However, Brooke tells Elle in confidence she was secretly having liposuction at the time, which Elle promises not to disclose.
+Vivian gains new respect for Elle when she refuses to betray Brooke and divulge the alibi to Callahan.
 Emmett Richmond, Callahan's junior partner, recognizes Elle's potential.